 ‘You must be Hans, I am Margaret Willow,’ she said, handing him the blue invitation card that Olga had sent to all the guests.

-‘Welcome to our home, Margaret,’ said Hans with his most welcoming smile.
+‘Welcome to our home, Margaret,’ said Hans, smiling his most welcoming smile.
 ‘I hope you had a good journey here?’

 From behind Hans his mother emerged through the front door and introduced herself to Margaret Willow, while Hans turned to face the arrival of the next person.
 His mother had barely taken Margaret inside when the young man was standing in front of him, holding out the invitation card bearing the Baum family crest.
 Hans made a quick assessment of the man’s features.
 He had almost black hair, with light-brown eyes.
 Not a true werewolf then, Hans thought, although the man did display the overlarge canines when he smiled broadly.
 Hans welcomed him and smoothly handed him over to the next servant waiting in line to take his luggage.